-4.1.
-Performance upper bound
+4.1 Performance Upper Bound

-The computation of the upper bound on the switching speeds also leads to an upperbound $\mathbb{P}{(ub)}$ on the maximum system performance, that is expressed by the following theorem.
+The computation of the upper bound on the switching speeds also leads to an upper-bound $\mathbb{P}{(ub)}$ on the maximum system performance, which is expressed by the following theorem.

 THEOREM 4.1.
 Any valid solution for the optimization problem expressed in Definition 3.1 has an overall performance no greater than